What is a Project Investment Calculator?

 • Assessing ROI to support investor pitches

-What is a Good Price vs. a Bad Price?
+What is a Good vs. a Bad project?

 A “good” project investment isn’t just about making money quickly.
 It’s about balancing costs, profitability, and risk.